quantumgardener/qg.blog/content/notes/Organising Digital Knowledge Across Multiple Systems.md

   - "[[the-garden-shed]]"
 date: 2024-03-11
 ---
 Digital knowledge comes at us in all forms and it can be a challenge to manage.
-This note describes how I manage information in my [[personal knowledge management]] system.
+This note describes how I manage information in my [[Personal knowledge management]] system.

 > [!success] My system works when...
 > - I am easily able to find something I've saved